 - Chamber of Commerce: Different countries have their Chamber of Commerce in Nigeria, as well as the bilateral Chamber of Commerce.
 You can learn a lot about trade in these countries by visiting them and luckily, they have websites that you can visit easily.
 All you have to do is search for them online

 - Attend Trade fairs: Trade fairs or trade shows are exhibitions where different companies in a particular industry come together to exhibit their products and services.
 It is organized for marketing and networking.
 If you attend some, you would have a good idea of particular individuals or companies that would be interested in your work.

-- Register with National Export Boards: The NEPC (Nigerian Export Petroleum Council) for instance is tasked with promoting the business of Nigerian exporters.
+- Register with National Export Boards: The NEPC (Nigerian Export Promotion Council) for instance is tasked with promoting the business of Nigerian exporters.
 It will do your business good to register with NEPC, so they can register you as a Nigerian exporter and commit to referring you to buyers on inquiry.
 They also organize trade fairs to create a buyer-seller relationship.

 - Buying agents: Many businesses abroad have buying agents who come into the country to help them buy their products instead of them transacting virtually with buyers.
 So you can make contact with these buying agents and show what you are selling to them.